 (3) Without limiting section 3(1), on the commencement of the Acts Amendment (Mount Goldsworthy, McCamey’s Monster and Marillana Creek Iron Ore Agreements) Act 1994 1, the Principal Agreement, as amended by the first Variation Agreement and the second Variation Agreement, shall, subject to its provisions, operate and take effect as though those provisions were enacted in this Act.

-[Section 5 inserted by No. 29 of 1994 s.
-9; amended by No. 61 of 2010 s.
+[Section 5 inserted: No. 29 of 1994 s.
+9; amended: No. 61 of 2010 s.
 41.]

 6. Third Variation Agreement